Schroefdop/bootSimulator/README.md

 - Looks into the `/Applications/` directory for apps starting with `Xcode`.
 When multiple are found, an option will be presented to switch Xcode tools.
 This is required if you would like to launch an older Simulator.app
 - Checks the available Simulator iOS versions
 - Lists available devices for the chosen iOS version
-- Opens the device on your command!
+- Open one or more devices on your command!

 ![](https://media.giphy.com/media/ZbOGdJJzqvOWkPchrt/giphy.gif)